lehmanmj/webhook-tests-2/README.md

 # webhook-tests-2

 ## Purpose
-This repsoitory is used for testing out webhooks and their payloads.
+This repository is used for testing out webhooks and their payloads.
 Specifically, I am testing out the pull_request_review webhooks (and similar ones).